 Back in 1998 as part of a small group of parents I attended a presentation about the new Bursary Appeal by the High Master who was then Martin Stephen.
 I went there with the intention of giving a relatively small (in relation to my income) donation of around £5,000.

 However the High Master spoke incredibly movingly about the difference that a bursary at Manchester Grammar School had made to the life of one Afro-Caribbean boy from a very disadvantaged family, eventually sending him to Oxford.
 The High Master's words were so moving that I started to cry, silently.

-I walked out of the presentation with an undisclosed personal decision to endow one perpetual bursary.
+I walked out of the presentation with an undisclosed personal decision to endow one perpetual bursary which was specified by MGS at £100,000.
 The gift was implemented over six years in instalments at a total cost to me, after deducting tax relief, of £60,000.